iter8-tools/iter8/content/getting-started/canary.md

 ## Create a canary `Experiment`

 We will now define a canary experiment to rollout version *v3* of the *reviews* application.
-These versions are identical except for the color of the stars that appear on the page.
+These versions are visually identical except for the color of the stars that appear on the page.
 In version *v3* they are *red*.
 This can be seen in the inspected in the output of the above `watch` command.
 As version *v3* is rolled out, you should see the color change.